 Skip to main content

 When being introduced to digital pathology, you hear first about how new technology has been developed, making digital pathology easier and more viable.
 But what does this new technology entail, and how is it changing pathology for the better?
-Lumea’s technology is innovative and revolutionary without the need to add bulky and expensive equipment.
-Here is an all-inclusive list of Lumea’s digital pathology technology for prostate cancer:
+Lumea’s technology is innovative and revolutionary without adding bulky and expensive equipment.
+Here is a list of digital pathology technology for prostate cancer:

 BxLink™ (exclusive to Lumea):